 - if there are no bedrooms on a storey, at least one smoke alarm must be installed in the most likely path of travel to exit the dwelling.

-The example floorplan below was developed by the Queensland Fire and Emergency Services (QFES) and depicts required smoke alarm locations within a dwelling – use this as a guide for determining your own requirements.
+The example floorplan below was developed by the Queensland Fire Department and depicts required interconnected smoke alarm locations within a dwelling – use this as a guide for determining your own requirements.

-No, as our ZEN wireless interconnected smoke alarms have a non-removeable 10-year battery (not hardwired to 240V mains power) they can be easily installed by yourself and do not require an electrician.
+ZEN wireless interconnected smoke alarms are powered by a non-removeable 10-year battery (not hardwired to 240V mains power).
+Wireless 10-year battery powered smoke alarms can be easily DIY installed by anyone and do not require an electrician.

-Please note however if you purchase one of our Red 240V hardwired smoke alarms then yes it will need to be installed by a licensed electrician.
+Please note however if you purchase one of our Emerald 240V hardwired smoke alarms then yes it will need to be installed by a licensed electrician.

 Please refer to the Real Estate Institute of Queensland’s (REIQ) fact sheet below.